 30. Keep SEO Title to 65 Characters or Less

 Any longer and your title will get cut off in Google’s search results.

 31. Include Modifiers in SEO Title

 Modifiers are words like “best”, “offers”, “buy”, “cheap” or “reviews”.
 Users tend to include these modifiers when searching for things, so they are great to use in your SEO titles and help to increase your click-through rate.

 32. Write an Enticing Meta Description

 Make sure to write a meta description for your post, and make it enticing!
-Next to your title, this is the second most important part of increasing your click through rate.
+After your title, this is the most important part of increasing your click-through rate.